 1631 Chicago Ave., Evanston, 847-868-8945

-Voted Make It Better’s Hippest Restaurant on the North Shore last year, Found is a kitchen, a social house and a restaurant with a mission.
+Previously voted Make It Better’s Hippest Restaurant on the North Shore, Found is a kitchen, a social house and a restaurant with a mission.
 Its rustic new American dishes change with the market and season and are served in a relaxed, eclectic atmosphere inspired by 1920’s Bohemian Paris and icons of the Beat Generation.
 In the warmer months, diners can take advantage of the Parisian-inspired sidewalk seating that can accommodate approximately 25 guests and soak up the sites of the city and the delicious food all at the same time.
 Even if you can’t find a seat outdoors, a table in the restaurant’s living room that boasts large windows overlooking the sidewalk can provide the same effect but in a more private setting.

 623 Howard St., Evanston, 847-491-6778